 Use ceiling hooks to loop up cords to create your own kitchen island lighting design, and one that can be easily changed depending on whatever atmosphere you wish to create.

 If you want a pair of simply shaped pendant lights lighting your kitchen island, make them into something special by choosing an unexpected material.

-In this traditional kitchen, with neutrals and blues, the use of these brushed brass pendants is a wonderfully joyous addition.
+In this traditional blue and white kitchen, the use of these brushed brass pendants is a wonderfully joyous addition.
 By keeping other metal fixtures in the kitchen classic silver, these pendants shine bright in the space.

 How do you pick a light for a kitchen island?

-When you pick a light for a kitchen island, it's important to remember that quality is king.
+When you choose kitchen lighting, it's important to remember that quality is key.

-'Use good quality lamps in the kitchen with 90+ CRI* to compliment food and to make you feel good,' advises Sam Neuman, founder of Home Lighting Ideas.
+'Use good quality lamps in the kitchen, with 90+ CRI* to complement food and to make you feel good,' advises Sam Neuman, founder of Home Lighting Ideas.
 '2700K is flattering and dims well.’